Gökhan Okan: Research and career

 In his early days, he started his career as a dermatologist at Acibadem Bakirkoy Hospital and later worked Medical Park Hospital and Memorial Bahcelievler Hospital as an associate professor and also as a skin diseases specialist.
 He founded and chaired the Dermatology Department at Istanbul Kemerburgaz University in 2013.
 He volunteered with Health Volunteers Overseas as part of the Dermatology program at Preah Kossamak Hospital, Phnom Penh, Cambodia.
 He assisted in the training of dermatology students, provided continuing education regarding current and new trends of dermatologic diagnosis and treatment and provided training to nurses and physicians involved in dermatologic care.

 In 2021, Okan and his team reported their findings that psoriasis patients had unusually high levels of neurofilament and Tau protein, which act as a skeleton in the nerve cells in these patients.
 These levels were higher than those of non-sick individuals, especially when compared to the levels of those with severe psoriasis under the age of 40.

+In 2023, Okan received his re-certification from the Turkish Dermatology Association, a qualification he held since 2014.
+He was also promoted to full professor at Istanbul Aydin University where he continues his clinical work as a tenure-track professor.
+Okan has also taught educational seminars for students under the Scientific and Technological Research Council of Turkey.